juliuspr/on-hornplaying/content/reading/practical-horn-playing/mental-models/sound-production/instruments-resistance/_index.md

 Expanding instrument's walls, blowing to the end of the instrument

 The different levels of resistance feel like different "depths of the instrument"

+## Resistance and leaning
+Elastic resistance
+Softening resistance
+Getting acquainted with the resistence

+## Vertical geografi/topografi/examination of the depths
+“dybde” av motstand
+Og kjennskap til dybde/topografi

+## Senstivity to the instrument’s resistance

+Myk kontakt med motstanden.
+We don’t want to overblow or underblow and it’s important to be playing the instrument that you have and be sensitive to the resistance.
+Playing your own horn

+- Evening out resistance
+- “Carrying air”

+- Not overblowing: Nudging air intensity
+- Overblowing and under-blowing.
+And their coexistance.
+Different fingerings, different blowing requirements